rehmanx/CodeCreatePlay/PointsGenerators/RandUniformPointsInCircle.md

 ![01](https://user-images.githubusercontent.com/23467551/135799307-879e1583-24cd-4527-beb4-6ea0e5a185df.gif)

-- Now we have a circle but it does not respect the transforms of the **RandUniformPointsInCircle** gameObject, this is because points generated are in world space, let's fix this by converting them from world to local space of **RandUniformPointsInCircle** gameObject using [tranform.TransformPoint](https://docs.unity3d.com/ScriptReference/Transform.TransformPoint.html) utility method of unity's Transform component.
+- Now we have a circle at the origin and with the specified radius, but right now if you move, rotate or scale **RandUniformPointsInCircle** gameObject the circle does not repsects it's transformation, this is because circle is in world space, let's fix this by converting them from world to local space of **RandUniformPointsInCircle** gameObject using [tranform.TransformPoint](https://docs.unity3d.com/ScriptReference/Transform.TransformPoint.html) utility method of unity's transform component.

 ```
     private void DrawCircle()